sohmc/php-mysqli/README.md

 Since mysqli is still supported, this docker image installs the driver but leaves everything else the same.
 For all intents and purposes, you may continue to use the official documentation to deploy this container.

+**As of 12/24/2024**, this repo will check for new releases once a week instead of once a day.
+Dockerhub has started to rate-limit me from pulling their images.

 ## Tagging conventions

 This repository will attempt, using Github Actions on a daily schedule, to keep in line with official releases of the official repository.
 As such, containers will append `-mysqli` to the end of the repo name, like so: